stevedonovan/winapi/readme.md

     winapi.foreground_window():set_text 'My new title'

 Any top-level window will contain child windows.
-For example, Notepad has a simple structure revealed by @{Window.enum_children}:
+For example, Notepad has a simple structure revealed by @{Window:enum_children}:

     > w = winapi.find_window_match 'Notepad'
     > = w